-The 3D-FEM analysis is employed in order to evaluate the analytically obtained results from the sizing designing process and to obtain a suboptimal PMTFG variant, by reducing the leakage fluxes, and increasing the magnetizing one.
+The 3D-FEM analysis is employed in order to check the analytical results obtained via the sizing designing procedure and to obtain a suboptimal PMTFG variant, by reducing the leakage fluxes, and increasing the magnetizing flux.

-Due to the machine symmetry, the 3D-PMTFG structure contains, for 3D-FEM analysis, two rotor and one stator pole pieces, as shown in Fig. 7, were modeled in a way that allows for automatic re-meshing at different rotor positions.
+Due to the machine symmetry, when performing the 3D-FEM analysis, the 3D-PMTFG structure contains two rotor and one stator pole pieces, as shown in Figure 7.
+They were modeled in a manner that allows automatic re-meshing at different rotor positions.
 A 3D-FEM package from CEDRAT (Flux 3D) was employed.

-To further analyze the rotor PM's leakage and main fluxes, some support planes were constructed in the model, at midway between two neighboring rotor pole pieces, in the radial axis of the PM and in the middle of the air-gap.
+In order to further analyze the rotor PM leakage and main fluxes, two support planes were constructed in the model, at midway between two neighboring rotor pole pieces, in the radial axis of the PM and in the middle of the air-gap.
 Taking advantage of such an extended 3D-FEM model, different rotor poles topologies can be studied, looking for the smallest leakage fluxes and the largest magnetizing flux for a given PM volume.

-Figure 7 PMTF machine meshing.
+Figure 7.
+PMTF machine meshing.